engity-com/bifroest/CONTRIBUTING.md

 # Contributing Guidelines

-Contributions are welcome via [GitHub Pull Requests](https://docs.github.com/articles/about-pull-requests).
+Contributions are welcome via [GitHub Pull Requests](https://docs.github.com/articles/about-pull-requests) ("PR").
 This document outlines the process to help get your contribution accepted.

-Any type of contribution is welcome; from new features, bug fixes, or documentation improvements.
+Any kind of contribution is welcome, from new features to bug fixes to documentation improvements.
 However, [Engity](https://engity.com) will review the proposals and perform a triage over them.
 By doing so, we will ensure that the most valuable contributions for the community will be implemented in due time.

 ## How to Contribute

 1. [Fork this repository]((https://github.com/engity-com/bifroest/fork)), develop, and test your changes.
 2. [Submit a pull request](https://docs.github.com/articles/creating-a-pull-request).
-3. You have read and agreed to our [Contributor License Agreement](CLA.md) which are checked as part of the created pull request pipelines.
+3. Read and agree to our [Contributor License Agreement](CLA.md) as requested in the pull request.

 ### Technical Requirements